sporto/planetproto/exercises/100_function_prototype/problem.md

 Challenge
 ---------

-Write a program that:
-- Defines an 'machine' function constructor
+- Define an 'Machine' function constructor
-- Creates two instances of machine: 'robot' and 'vehicle'
+- Create two instances of Machine: 'robot' and 'vehicle'
 - Both robot and vehicle should respond to 'parts' and 'capabilities', these should be empty arrays at first

 - Assert the result of robot.parts